What is an intra-corporate transferee residence permit?

 TB test

-Did your employer indicate at the time of the application that you will take a TB (tuberculosis) test?
-Then make an appointment with the public health service (in Dutch: Gemeenschappelijke Gezondheidsdienst or GGD).
+Did your employer ask you to take a TB (tuberculosis) test at the time of the application?
+If so, make an appointment with the public health service (in Dutch: Gemeenschappelijke Gezondheidsdienst or GGD).
 Do this within 3 months after you have received your residence permit.
 Take with you to the appointment:

 Working with the residence permit

-With this residence permit the employee may work at the branch of the company in the Netherlands.
-The back of the residence permit says: ‘Arbeid wegens overplaatsing binnen een onderneming en arbeid als zelfstandige toegestaan, andere arbeid toegestaan met TWV’ (Work as an intra-corporate transferee and on a self-employed basis permitted, other work permitted with a TWV).
+With the intra-corporate transferee residence permit, the employee may work at the company's branch in the Netherlands.
+On the back of the residence permit it says: ‘Arbeid wegens overplaatsing binnen een onderneming en arbeid als zelfstandige toegestaan, andere arbeid toegestaan met TWV’ (Work as an intra-corporate transferee and on a self-employed basis permitted, other work permitted with a TWV).
 TWV is the abbreviation for tewerkstellingsvergunning (work permit).

 Working on a self-employed basis

-The intra-corporate transferee residence permit allows you to work on a self-employed basis in addition to your work for your employer.
-But you must continue to meet the requirements for the intra-corporate transferee residence permit.
+The intra-corporate transferee residence permit allows you to work as a self-employed person in addition to working for your employer.
+However, you must still meet the requirements for the permit.

 Work permit needed for a different employer

-Do you want to work for a different employer?
-Then this employer needs a TWV (work permit) for you.
+Do you want to work for a another employer?
+That employer will need a TWV (work permit) for you.
 This employer must apply to the Employee Insurance Agency (in Dutch: Uitvoeringsinstituut Werknemersverzekeringen or UWV) for the TWV.
-Find out more about applying to the UWV for a TWV.
+Find out more about applying for a TWV to the UWV.

 Legal obligations